ZacharyRizer/paws-and-claws/documentation/database.md

 ## Tables and Their Associations

-Below is a representation of all of our tables and their relations:
+Below is a representation of all of the tables and their relations:

 ![](../documentation/PawsAndClawsTable.jpg)